 In the case of applications contained in publications, such as magazines, or those received by the creditor through third parties, the creditor has three business days from its receipt of the application to mail or deliver the disclosures and brochure to the consumer.

 The three-day delay also applies where the creditor takes an application over the telephone.
-However, if the consumer requests that an application be mailed, the creditor must provide the disclosures and a brochure with the application sent to the consumer.
+But, if the consumer requests that an application be mailed, the creditor must provide the disclosures and a brochure with the application sent to the consumer.

 In any situation in which delayed disclosures are permitted, the creditor may determine within the three-day period that the application will not be approved.
 In such a case, the creditor need not provide the disclosures or the brochure.
 The same would be true if the consumer withdraws the application within that time period.